MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 1. Wait for all your segments to successfully run, then navigate to the Customer Insights Home Page.
 You should see your segments displayed.

 2. Click on one of your segments.
 You should be presented with a preview of the customers included within your segment, as well a timeline highlighting the segment size.
-This display increases and decreases in the number of segment members as data changes over time and the segment is rerun.
+This display increases and decreases in the number of segment members as data changes over time and the segment is re-run.

 3. Now that you have created your segments, you are ready to start acting upon your data.
-You can select the segment and click Download on the top for use in 3rd party software, or you can setup an Export Destination.
+You can select the segment and click Download on the Command Bar for use in 3rd party software, or you can setup an Export Destination.
 Segments created within Customer Insights can be made available to other parts of the Power Platform, Dynamics 365 Marketing or external applications.

 ### Task 5 - Apply Segment Insights

 Let's try to find out common customers that belong to both Customers from California and High Value Online Customers segments and also what differentiates both of these segments in terms of Reward points and LifetimeSpend.

-1. Click on **Segments** in the left menu, then click on **Insights (preview)** tab and click on **+ New** on the top.
+1. Click on **Segments** in the left menu, then click on **Insights (preview)** tab and click on **+ New** on the command bar.

 2. You will now see two options.
 Let's create using **Differentiators** first to see what distinguishes both of these segments.
 Click on **Differentiators**.